Automatically deploy Adaptive Protection suggested rules

 • autoDeployed: after you configure automatic rule deployment, each alert log that Adaptive Protection generates has the boolean field autoDeployed, which indicates whether an automatic defense was triggered.

-To view request logs, see Request logging.
-The following screenshot demonstrates an example of an Adaptive Protection log entry, with the autoDeployed and adaptiveProtection.autoDeployAlertId fields.
+To view request logs, see Use request logging.
+The following screenshot shows an example of an Adaptive Protection log entry, with the autoDeployed and adaptiveProtection.autoDeployAlertId fields.

 Limitations